MonicaG/hubot-lmgtfy/README.md

 # hubot-lmgtfy

-Replies with a link to lmgtfy (let me google that for you)
+A hubot script that replies with a link to [lmgtfy](http://lmgtfy.com/) (let me google that for you)

 See [`src/lmgtfy.coffee`](src/lmgtfy.coffee) for full documentation.